simsim314/CatForce/README.md

 **.in file format**

+Please see 1.in in the repository for correct usage.

 Notice the delimeter is " " - i.e. space.
 Don't place "" for strings.
 Just use them with space delimeter.
 FileOutput can use spaces in the name - but this is not recommended.